By Katherine Chen

 What can that look like?
 Heltzel begins by asking, “What’s the work that needs to be done?”

-While Hertzel’s class assignments and projects are still focused on reading and writing, he also consistently engages students through action-based learning to build their confidence in addressing climate change.
+While Heltzel’s class assignments and projects are still focused on reading and writing, he also consistently engages students through action-based learning to build their confidence in addressing climate change.
 He sometimes begins classes with a “State of the Planet'' talk to align lessons with bigger topics like the IPCC report and environmental justice.
 Two-thirds of the semester are focused on climate solutions, which include writing to elected officials, or hosting events like knowledge carnivals.
 As community members, Heltzel recognizes the key role students play in sparking climate action conversations, educating the public, and being agents of change outside of the classroom.

 Heltzel's students working in the Chabot Knowledge Garden

-During the 2021-22 school year, Chabot College and Hertzel began partnering with the Energize Colleges program to catalyze and accelerate sustainability and climate justice efforts on campus.
+During the 2021-22 school year, Chabot College and Heltzel began partnering with the Energize Colleges program to catalyze and accelerate sustainability and climate justice efforts on campus.
 Previously, campus initiatives, including an Earth Week Committee, a student environmental club (RAGE), and a food pantry, were operating independently of each other.
 This year, Chabot-Las Positas Community College District recruited two Energize Colleges Fellows — Katie Dickinson and Meghan Pletsch — to lead campus sustainability efforts through 10-month fellowships with SEI’s Climate Corps program.
 According to Heltzel, Katie and Meghan are “becoming the glue” in communicating with sustainability-minded faculty across campuses, and accelerating coordinated sustainability program efforts with the help of student interns recruited through Energize Colleges.

 “To have two people who are really passionate, who are fearless, who are full-time engaged,” and bringing groups together makes all the difference, Heltzel shares.
 “You need people who are full time doing this work.”